SandraCastroPearson/BivRec/README.md

 alternating event gap times (Xij and Yij) using semiparametric methods.
 The method options are “Lee.et.al” and “Chang”.
-\- bivrecNP: Use for the estimation of the joint cumulative distribution funtion (cdf) for the two alternating events gap times (Xij and Yij) as well as the marginal survival function for type I gap times (Xij) and the conditional cdf of the type II gap times (Yij) given an interval of type I gap times (Xij) in a nonparametric fashion.
+\- bivrecNP: Use for the estimation of the joint cumulative distribution function (cdf) for the two alternating events gap times (Xij and Yij) as well as the marginal survival function for type I gap times (Xij) and the conditional cdf of the type II gap times (Yij) given an interval of type I gap times (Xij) in a nonparametric fashion.